-Cape Cod is a beautiful destination and home for people from all over the world.
-Unfortunately, Tick-Borne Illnesses (TBI) are a risk for anyone enjoying the outdoors when ticks are active.
-Each season is different, and it's important to be aware of tick behavior on Cape in order to protect yourself and loved ones.
+Cape Cod is a beautiful place to call home, as well as a destination for people from all over the world.
+Unfortunately, Tick-Borne Illnesses (TBI) are a risk for anyone enjoying the outdoors while ticks are active.
+Each season is different, and it's important to be aware of tick behavior on Cape Cod in order to protect yourself, your loved ones and your pets.

-Whether you live on Cape Cod year-round or are just visting, here is an overview of the seasonal tick activity and how to be proactive in preventing tick bites:
+Whether you are a resident of Cape Cod or are just visiting, here is an overview of the seasonal tick activity and how to be proactive in preventing tick bites:

 During a mild winter, certain species of ticks can still be active as long as temperatures are above freezing and there is no heavy snow cover on the ground.
-If you have outdoor pets or like to hike during the winter, be sure to perform tick checks after being outdoors- even in the winter!
+If you have outdoor pets or like to hike during the winter, be sure to perform tick checks after being outdoors - even in the winter!
+According to the Cape Cod Times "While the ticks may love to hunt for a blood meal in warm, humid weather, they also have a natural antifreeze system that helps them survive cold — even severe cold — weather."

-As soon as snow melts and temperatures are above freezing, tick activity will begin.
+As soon as snow melts and temperatures are above freezing, tick activity on the Cape will begin.
 You may see large adult ticks and small nymphal ticks during this time.
-It's important to perform daily tick checks and also spray to eliminate ticks around your home as early as possible to reduce the existing population and prevent breeding.
+It's important to perform daily tick checks and also consider spraying organic tick control to eliminate ticks from around your home as early as possible to reduce the existing population and prevent breeding.

 Fall is a very active season for ticks, especially adult deer ticks.
 These are the larger ticks that are associated with many TBI such as Lyme disease.
-Continuing tick checks on yourself and pets until late fall or until temperatures drop below freezing is important to protect from tick bites.
+Continuing tick checks on yourself and pets, wear bright clothing to easily see ticks and tuck your pants into your socks until late fall or until temperatures drop below freezing is important to protect from tick bites.
 Continuing property treatments through the end of fall will also reduce the active population over the winter and into spring.

 If you have been bitten by a tick remove it immediately.
 If you begin to see symptoms of Lyme disease or have other concerns, see a physician immediately.